vrnvu/rustconf-2023-signals/README.md

 out!
 Each exercise has a difficulty level next to it.
 Feel free to create forks with solutions, but please **do not send pull requests** with solutions.

+## Solutions

+We implemented SIGTERM support in the `download-manager` binary.
+To test it, run:
+> pgrep -f "download-manager" | xargs kill -INT

 ## Contributing

 Pull requests fixing typos or clarifying content are welcome.
 Please do not send PRs containing demo